StuPro-TOSCAna/TOSCAna/docs/dev/webapp/getting-started.md

 ```
 Change the `apiUrl` to the URL of the transformer REST API:

-If you change the `environment.prod.ts` the deployment with the rest of the stack wont work.
+If you change the `environment.prod.ts` the deployment with the rest of the stack won't work.

 ### Serve the WebApp